Paul Kessel

 09Cameras

-Using your numeric keypad, or the homemade controller, discover a space station through its cameras.
+Using your numeric keypad, or the big 3D printed controller, discover a mysterious space station through its cameras.

-Each camera having a different gameplay, and using differently the numeric pad, the player must learn progressively the commands of each of them.
+Each camera has a different gameplay, and uses differently the numeric pad.
+Players must learn progressively the commands of each of them, at their own pace.

 A printable diegetic instruction manual is available to assist.